harrymt/harryshabits/README.md

 ### Setup

 - Create a `.env` file containing the following environment variables and save it in the root directory:
-- Environment variables in Travis should also have these set
+- Environment variables in Travis should also have these set (Note for GCLOUD_PRIVATE_KEY you need to replace all \n with actual new lines, then copy those newlines into the travis ci settings file (with single quotes))

 *.env*
 ```